Skip to main content

 Are you a worker?
 Click to expand.

-By reading past this section, you affirm that you do not reside in and are not seeking work in any of the following locations: New York State, Washington State, Washington, D.C., or Philadelphia (Pennsylvania).
+If you are a Pro, by reading past this section, you affirm that you do not reside in and are not seeking work in any of the following locations: New York State, Washington State, Washington, D.C., or Philadelphia.

-Instawork thoroughly vets Pros through up to eight different methods, including a background check and phone screen.
-This ensures top-tier, reliable workers are made available through the Instawork Platform for your business.
+Instawork thoroughly vets Pros through up to eight different methods, including a background check and phone screen, to make top-tier, reliable workers available through the Instawork Platform for your business.

-Here are the ways workers are vetted on the Instawork platform:
+Here are some ways we vet workers on our platform:

 Depending on the position type and shift details, Pros may need to complete additional screening, including:

-• Pros upload images of their certifications that are then reviewed and approved by Instawork’s Operations team
+• Uploading relevant certifications: Pros upload images of their certifications, such as a Food Handlers card or TIPs certification, which are then reviewed and approved by Instawork’s Operations team.

 Certifications

-• Pros upload images of themselves wearing their work attire, which is reviewed and approved by Instawork’s Operations team
+• Verifying work attire: Pros upload images of themselves wearing their required work attire, which is reviewed and approved by Instawork’s Operations team.

 Attire photo

-• Pros complete quizzes covering the skills needed for each position
+• Passing skill-specific quizzes: Pros complete quizzes covering the skills needed for each position.

 Did this answer your question?